 Additionally, you need to deal with important company deadlines and typical busy times.
 Consider implementing blackout dates (when time off is prohibited) to ensure that you have all hands on deck during these critical times.

 It may take time for you to be able to assess whether or not your unlimited PTO policy is successful.
 Stay tapped into productivity levels.
 If productivity levels are at or above what they were before, and projects are being completed on time, your policy may be working well.

 Assess employee satisfaction both before implementing unlimited PTO and after.
 Conducting employee satisfaction surveys is a simple and easy way to see how the change is affecting your staff.
 Your employee retention is yet another.

 Finally, monitor customer satisfaction.
 Have there been increased complaints or have you lost customers since implementing unlimited PTO?
 If things are status quo or even getting better, then you can rest a little easier.

 Unlimited PTO works better for some companies than others.
-It tends to be popular in startups and fast-growing companies, as well as technology businesses that are project-oriented and want to offer an innovative culture and benefits.
-Should you decide it’s right for you, being thoughtful and thorough in your implementation can ensure your switch is successful.
+It tends to be popular in startups and fast-growing companies, as well as technology businesses that are project-oriented and want to offer an innovative company culture, work-life balance, and other perks.
+Should you decide it’s right for you, understand there are some cons to unlimited PTO.
+Be thoughtful and thorough in your implementation can ensure your switch is successful.